Pregnant woman stabbed multiple times in Sunland-Tujunga carjacking

-SUNLAND-TUJUNGA, LOS ANGELES (KABC) -- A pregnant woman is hurt after being stabbed multiple times during a carjacking in the Sunland-Tujunga area Wednesday night.
+SUNLAND-TUJUNGA, LOS ANGELES (KABC) -- A pregnant woman is expected to survive after being stabbed multiple times during a carjacking in the Sunland-Tujunga area Wednesday night.

-The crime happened just after 6 p.m. in the 10800 block of Eldora Avenue, police said.
-Two male suspects carjacked the woman's Kia and then stabbed her in the chest.
+The crime happened just after 6 p.m. in the 10800 block of Eldora Avenue.
+Police said the victim was driving home when she passed three guys on the street.
+One of those people approached her car after she pulled into her home, police said.
+The woman rolled her window down, the man asked to use her phone and a struggle followed before the vicious attack.

+The suspect stabbed the woman in the upper body several times and then another man joined in to carjack her Kia Stinger.

-The suspects in the stolen vehicle hit at least one other parked car on the victim's street.
-They then got out of the vehicle, ran off and were picked up by a Volkswagen.
+The suspects in the stolen vehicle fled for about a block before hitting at least one parked car on the victim's street.
+The two suspects then got out of the vehicle, ran off and were possibly picked up by a Volkswagen.

+"I just heard the white car over there going from car to car to car, just hitting them.
+It was really loud.
+Then the guy in the white car just took off," one witness said.

+Investigators are looking at security cameras to get a good description of the suspects, who remain on the run.

 Pregnant woman stabbed multiple times in Sunland-Tujunga carjacking